rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 C++ vs Python
 =============

-Since both Slicer and ROS 2 provide a Python interface we first tried to use Python as the glue between Slicer and ROS 2.
+Since both Slicer and ROS provide a Python interface we first tried to use Python as the glue between Slicer and ROS.
 The main issue on Ubuntu is that ROS relies on the system python (version 3.8 on Ubuntu 20.04) while Slicer builds it's own Python interpreter (e.g. 3.9).
 Since both libraries are not just native Python code, loading